dgudenkov-foreign-languages-homework/homework/homework-139/wb_p62.md

     - A cure for cancer will be discovered one day
     - The files were stolen last year
     - These photos were taken at the end of the war
-    - The missing people had been found
+    - The missing people have been found
     - The paintings are cleaned once a year

 3.